 Set out a review process from the start

 Ideally, your customer is aware of the steps and deadlines involved in the creation of the case study content.
-Be sure you know who to send the case study to for review, and who within the organization needs to provide final approval.
+Be sure you know who to send the case study to for review, and who within the organization needs to provide final customer approval.

 If your case study is well written, accurate and true to the tone of your interview, the customer’s review should be straightforward.